-A bug in YouTube is causing RAM consumption to spike abnormally, reaching up to 7 GB in a single browser tab.
-This is not about an old or low-resource computer, but rather an error on the website itself that affects users with modern hardware.
+A bug in YouTube is causing RAM memory consumption to skyrocket abnormally, reaching up to 7 GB in a single browser tab.
+This is not about an old or low-resource computer, but rather an error in the website itself that affects users with modern hardware.
 The problem persists even with videos paused.

-The rendering loop that saturates system memory 🖥️
+The render loop that saturates system memory 🖥️

 The origin of the bug lies in how YouTube handles its interface.
 Elements like buttons, thumbnails, and recommendations are constantly recalculated in an infinite loop.
-This causes the browser to accumulate background processes without freeing up the used RAM.
-When opening the task manager, a progressive increase in consumption to abnormal figures is observed.
+This causes the browser to accumulate background processes without releasing used RAM.
+When opening the task manager, a progressive increase in consumption is observed up to abnormal figures.
 Closing the tab is the only temporary solution until Google releases a patch.

 The tab that weighs more than your operating system 🔥

 Now it turns out that to watch a tutorial on how to fix your computer, you need another computer to run it.
-In the meantime, you can take advantage of warming up the room with your laptop fan, since it's already running at full blast, at least it can serve as a heater.
+Meanwhile, you can take the opportunity to warm up the room with your laptop fan, since it's already running at full blast, at least it can serve as a heater.
 The good thing is that if your RAM explodes, at least you'll know it wasn't your fault, but because YouTube decided its like button needed 3 GB of its own memory.